lyngner/math_visuals/infra/static-site/README.md

 managed "CachingDisabled" policy.

 After the deployment finishes the script prints the CloudFront distribution ID and domain so you can immediately verify the behaviour updates.
+It also confirms `/api/*` appears first in the behaviours list (reordering the distribution if the console moved it) and validates the configured cache policy.
+Unless `SKIP_INVALIDATION=1` is set it then invalidates `/api/*` and the SPA fallback `/*`, logging the distribution ID and invalidated paths for traceability.

 ### Allowing API write methods via CloudShell